kyratrades/kyratrades.github.io/docs/concerts.md

 NOTES
 : Created specifically for Signature Theatre with special permission from Sondheim himself, this jam-packed revue features over 30 songs from the composer’s canon.
 With a lush 16-piece orchestra leading the way for 12 phenomenal singers, this exclusive event satisfies every Sondheim craving.
 : Includes full-show `1.45 GB`, audio-described version `1.11 GB`, English captions, Behind the Scenes `0.44 GB` and playbill.

+#### Sondheim: A Celebration at Carnegie Hall - 1993
+{: .no_toc .d-inline-block }

+Pro-Shot
+{: .label .label-green }

+FORMAT
+: VOB+smalls `1 DVD` `Commercial DVD`

+CAST
+: Stephen Sondheim, Betty Buckley, Paul Gemignani, Patti LuPone, Liza Minnelli, Bernadette Peters

+NOTES
+: This program features the music of Broadway composer Stephen Sondheim in a 1992 performance at Carnegie Hall.
+An American Musical Theatre writer for over 40 years, Stephen Sondheim has created the scores for hits such as Passion, Assassins, Bounce, Into The Woods, Sunday In The Park With George, Merrily We Roll Along, Sweeney Todd and Pacific Overtures.
+Featuring: Liza Minnelli, Patti LuPone, Bernadette Peters, Glenn Close and many more.

 #### Standing Ovations I - New York City - May 23, 2004
 {: .no_toc .d-inline-block }